Our audiologists use the latest technology and research to diagnose and treat hearing issues.

-Audiologists are available at clinics throughout the Twin Cities.
+Audiologists are available at clinics in Minnesota and western Wisconsin.
 This includes the HealthPartners Specialty Center in St. Paul and the Park Nicollet Audiology and Hearing Store in St. Louis Park.
 There, you can purchase hearing aids and accessories, get fitted for a hearing aid and get your hearing aid repaired.

 We offer a complete range of audiology services, including:

 - Hearing aid repairs and services

 - Hearing aid sales with expert assistance

 - Newborn and pediatric hearing loss screening and evaluations

 - Vestibular (balance) evaluations

 If you have any of these common symptoms, you might want to consider visiting an audiologist to discuss your hearing:

 - It’s difficult to understand words, especially if there’s background noise

 - You need the TV or music volume higher than usual to understand what’s being said